rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="keyRepeatConfig"></a>
 ## *keyRepeatConfig*

 Customizes key repeats.

 ### Events

- No Events.
+No Events

 ### Parameters